 Hypertension, or high blood pressure, affects 33% of adults over the age of 20.
 Those numbers double to 55% for adults that are over 65 years old and contribute to over 400,000 deaths annually.
 In a 2009 study, rats were subjected to stressful situations that caused their blood pressure and heart rate to elevate.
 However, after a dose of CBD, both were lowered.
 Then, in June 2017, researchers published a study involving nine healthy male volunteers who were given a single 600 mg dose of CBD oil in a “randomized, placebo-controlled, double-blind, crossover study.”
 The data showed that acute administration of cannabidiol reduced resting blood pressure and the reduced blood pressure response to cold stress and isometric exercise.
 In other studies, scientists have determined that CBD’s anti-anxiety and analgesic effects helps to relax blood vessels.

-A mother uses CBD to treat her son’s seizures.
-A veteran hopes it will help her wean off opioids.
-A dietitian says it helps her sleep through the night.
-Even a pet owner uses it to calm his anxious Saint Bernard.
-These are just some of the estimated 64 million Americans who have tried CBD oil, or cannabidiol, in the past 24 months, according to a January 2019 nationally representative Consumer Reports survey of more than 4,000 Americans.
+More than an estimated 64 million Americans have tried CBD oil, or cannabidiol, in the past 24 months, according to a January 2019 nationally representative Consumer Reports survey of more than 4,000 Americans.
 The survey found that more than 25% of people in the U.S. say they’ve tried CBD for a slew of medical and physical reasons.
 One out of seven of those people said they use it every day.

 Moreover, a July 2018 study published by the journal Cannabis and Cannabinoid Research found that most people who try CBD for health problems learn about it and the correct dosage through friends, family or the Internet – not from their physician.